workadventure/workadventure/contrib/docker/README.md

 solution on Kubernetes if you want.

 If you have specific needs for a custom deployment, the WorkAdventure company can offer paid support.
 Don't hesitate to contact us at hello@workadventu.re.
-We also provide support to integrate WorkAdventure in your existing application.
+We also provide support to integrate WorkAdventure in your existing application or use this Helm chart: https://github.com/klauserber/workadventure-k8s.

 Alternatively, for any question related to non-standard deployments, you can ask the community on the "self-hosting" Discord
 channel: [![Discord](https://img.shields.io/discord/821338762134290432?label=Discord)](https://discord.gg/G6Xh9ZM9aR)